The Dharma of a Mom

 These principles and teachings have fostered deep bonds in my three children, they have supported my relationship with my spouse as we have worked to care and nurture these children, and ultimately these principles have led me to a place of Self service and selfless service where my daily prayer is to know others and be known in wholeness.

-I invite you to join me as strive to integrate mindfulness, yoga, philosophy, and spiritual studies into a scaffolding that will support my family as we transition from youth to adulthood.
+I invite you to join me in striving to integrate mindfulness, yoga, philosophy, and spiritual studies into a scaffolding that will support our families as we transition from youth to adulthood.